-- The trainee follows local procedures by making contact with the Postgraduate Dean and their team who will advise trainees about obtaining prospective approval - The trainee is in their final year of training (or possibly penultimate year if in dual training) - The post is undertaken in the appropriate CCT specialty - The approval of the Training Programme Director and Postgraduate Dean is sought - There is agreement from the employing trust to provide support and clinical supervision to a level approved by the trainee's TPD - The trainee still receives one hour per week education supervision either face to face or over the phone by an appropriately accredited trainer - Trainees retain their NTN during the period of acting up - All clinical sessions are devoted to the 'acting up' consultant post (i.e., there must be no split between training and 'acting up' consultant work).
-Full-time trainees cannot 'act up' in a part-time consultant post. - The post had been approved by the RA in its current form - If a trainee is on call there must be consultant supervision - If the period is sat the end of the final year of the training programme, a recommendation for the award of a CCT will not be made until the report from the educational supervisor has been received and there is a satisfactory ARCP outcome
+- The trainee follows local procedures by making contact with the Postgraduate Dean and their team who will advise trainees about obtaining prospective approval - The trainee is in their final year of training (or possibly penultimate year if in dual training) - The post is undertaken in the appropriate CCT specialty - The approval of the Training Programme Director and Postgraduate Dean is sought - There is agreement from the employing trust to provide support and clinical supervision to a level approved by the trainee's TPD - The trainee still receives one hour per week education supervision either face to face or over the phone by an appropriately accredited trainer - Trainees retain their NTN during the period of acting up - Full time trainees should 'act up' in full time Consultant posts wherever possible.
+All clinical sessions should be devoted to the 'acting up' consultant post (i.e., there must be no split between training and 'acting up' consultant work). - In exceptional circumstances, where no full time Consultant posts are available, full-time trainees may 'act up' in part-time consultant posts, but must continue to make up the remaining time within the training programme. - The post had been approved by the RA in its current form - If a trainee is on call there must be consultant supervision - If the period is sat the end of the final year of the training programme, a recommendation for the award of a CCT will not be made until the report from the educational supervisor has been received and there is a satisfactory ARCP outcome